-Phone Information Line: 353-5558
+Phone Information Nurse: 353-5557

-This telephone service provides answers to general or specific health-related questions.
-The phone is answered by a nurse from 8 a.m. to 12 noon and 1 to 5 p.m.
-Monday through Friday.
-Call 353-5558.
+Staffed by registered nurses, this telephone service provides lab results, and answers to general or specific health-related questions.
+This service is available on weekdays from 9 a.m. to 12 noon and 1 to 8 p.m. during fall and spring semesters, and until 5 p.m. during the summer.
+Call 353-5557.